XiaoMutt/qingting/README.md

 - tests: test code

 ## Result
-### DQN
+### Object Region Detection by the DQN Agent
 After several rounds of training and testing, the best the DQN can do is moving the cursor close to the digit and wandering around there.
 The DQN agent fails to collect the digit in most cases.
 I am not able to get further training and testing due to lack of AWS credits.
-Currently, all video cards are back-ordered, and training one my iMac is painfully slow.
+Currently, all video cards are back-ordered, and training on my iMac is painfully slow.
 Therefore, this project is postponed.

 ### Object Identification and Segmentation
-This part is a success the ResNet can reach high accuracy for both digit identification and segmentation.
+This part is a success.
+The ResNet-based model can reach high accuracy for both digit identification and segmentation.

 # Code Referred:
 - DQN: Stanford CS234 Reinforcement Learning homework2 with massive refactoring